bespoken/circle-deploy/README.md

 The AWS secret values are meant to be one universal defaults for the account

 # Important Values
-* command: The command to run for the Docker service [REQUIRED]
+* command: The command to run for the Docker service - needs to be set if not in the Docker image [OPTIONAL]
 * containerPort: The port the service should run on [REQUIRED]
 * cpu: The CPU allocated for the service, where 1024 is equal to a full CPU [REQUIRED]
 * image: The DockerHub image to use for this service [REQUIRED]